If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 It would not have been by much – maybe less than 0.03 seconds – but it would not be correct.

-Real race results are effected by this.
+It is important to be aware, race results are effected by this.

 Yes they typically get visually corrected but why risk loosing the win to what people subjectively see?

-So much so that he put the transponder right at the front of the racecar – actually IN the nose cone!
+So much so that he put the transponder right at the front of the racecar – actually IN the fibre-glass nose cone!

 A somewhat “all-in” approach I thought.

-All motorsports is officially non-contact, however, in practise, bodywork can get damaged and the nose is especially vulnerable.
+All motorsports is officially non-contact, however, in practise, bodywork can get damaged and the nose cone is especially vulnerable.

 If it came off, along with my transponder, then I’d be a ghost as far as the race timing system was concerned.
+Not good.
+Not worth it.

 Quantifying the compromise